2026 AECT International Convention

 · Fee-Based Workshop

 o Fee-based workshops are intended to provide intense professional development opportunities that result in participants acquiring new skills.
-Fee-based workshops may be two-hour, half-day (3 hours), or full-day (6 hours) in length.
+Fee-based workshops may be two to four hours in length.
 Workshop proposals should identify specific learning goals or outcomes for attendees.
 The proposal’s short description should indicate if attendees should bring any equipment, software, or materials with them to the session.
 Please note that only a digital projector is provided in the room; presenters and attendees must supply their own computers and cables.
+Please indicate the intended length of the workshop in your proposal.

 Proposal Scoring Rubric